bxparks/AceSorting/README.md

 * unstable sort
 * **not recommended** due to excessive flash consumption and slowness

-The C library `qsort()` is 2-3X slower than the C++ `quickSortXxx()`, and consumes 4-5X more flash memory.
-The `qsort()` function is probably more sophisticated in terms of handling edge cases, but it is a more general function that uses a comparator call-back function.
-That makes it far slower than the C++ template version.
+According to benchmarks, `qsort()` is 2-3X slower than the C++ `quickSortXxx()`, and consumes 4-5X more flash memory.
+The `qsort()` function is probably more sophisticated in the handling of edge cases, but it suffers from being a general function that uses pointer to a comparator call-back function.
+That makes it 2-3X slower than the C++ template functions in this library.
 Not recommended.

 <a name="SystemRequirements"></a>
 ## System Requirements